-Section 5: CAS Reporting
+Section 3: Reporting

-Graphs and tables are used to show the tool results for various metrics including Recall, Precision, Discrimination Rate and F-Score.
+Graphs and tables are used to show the tool results for various metrics including Recall, Precision, Discrimination Rate, and F-Score.
 Examining just a single metric does not give the whole picture and obscures details that are important in understanding a tool's overall strengths.
-For example, just looking at Recall tells the analyst how many issues are found, but these issues can be hidden in a sea of false positives, making it extremely time-consuming to interpret the results.
-The Recall metric alone does not give the analyst this perspective.
-By examining both the Recall and Precision values, the analyst can get a better picture of the tool's overall strengths.
+For example, just looking at Recall tells the analyst how many flaws are found, but these flaws can be hidden in a sea of False Positives, making it extremely time-consuming to interpret the results.
+By examining the values for Recall, Precision, and Discrimination Rate, the analyst can get a better picture of the tool's overall strengths.

-5.1 Results by Tool
+3.1 Results by Tool

-5.1.1 Precision, Recall and F-Score Table
+3.1.1 Precision, Recall, and F-Score Table

 To summarize each tool's Precision, Recall, and F-Score on the test cases, a table is produced to show how the tool performs regarding each metric.
-However, when interpreted in isolation, each metric can be deceptive in that it does not reflect how a tool performs with respect to other tools, i.e., it is not known what a "good" number is.
-It is impossible for an analyst to know if a Precision of .45 is a good value or not.
+However, when interpreted in isolation, each metric can be deceptive in that it does not reflect how well a tool performs with respect to other tools, i.e., it is not known what is a "good" number.
+As an example, it is impossible for an analyst to know whether a Precision of .45 is a good value or not.
 If every other tool has a Precision value of .20, then a value of .45 would suggest that the tool outperforms its peers.
-On the other hand, if every other tool has a Precision of .80, then a value of .45 would suggest that the tool outperforms its peers.
+On the other hand, if every other tool has a Precision of .80, then a value of .45 would suggest that the tool underperforms in this metric.

 For Precision, if a tool does not report any findings in a given Weakness Class, it is excluded from the calculation of the average for that Weakness Class.
-For Recall and F-Score, all results are used to calculate the average even if a tool does not report any findings for that Weakness Class.
+For Recall and F-Score, all results are used to calculate the average, even if a tool does not report any findings for that Weakness Class.

-If the tool has a higher value than the average, a small green triangle pointing up was used.
-For values below average, a small red triangle pointing down is used.
-If the value is within .05 of the average, then no icon is used meaning the tool results are close to average.
+A small green triangle pointing up is used to indicate that the tool's value is .05 or more above the average for all the tools in that Weakness Class.
+A small red triangle pointing down is used to indicate that the tool's value is .05 or more below the average for that Weakness Class.
+If the tool's value is within .05 of the average, then no icon is used meaning the tool results are close to average.

-Sample Size Tool Results ;
+Sample Size Tool Results

-Weakness Class # of Flaws Precision F-Score Recall
+Weakness Class Abbr. # of Flaws Precision F-Score Recall

-Weakness Class A 511 ▼ .25 ▼ .20 ▼ .17
+Weakness Class A AAA 511 ▼ .25 ▼ .20 ▼ .17

-Weakness Class B 953 - - 0
+Weakness Class B BBB 953 - 0 0

-Weakness Class C 433 ▲ .96 ▲ .72 ▲ .58
+Weakness Class C CCC 433 ▲ .96 ▲ .72 ▲ .58

-Weakness Class D 720 ▼ .56 .57 ▲ .58
+Weakness Class D DDD 720 ▼ .56 .57 ▲ .58

-Weakness Class E 460 1 .29 .17
+Weakness Class E EEE 460 1 .29 .17

-Legend: A = .05 c r more above avera more above average  🔻 = .05 or more below average
+Legend: ▲ = .05 or more ab V = .05 c or more below a average